 |YOLO||An acronym for “you only live once,” encouraging people to seize the day.
 “Of course, you should go on that trip to Dublin!
 YOLO!|

 |SMH||This is an acronym for “shaking my head.”
 Typically used when something is very obvious, plain old stupid, or a disappointment.|

 |Mint||Usually means cool or nice.
 “Man, that car is mint.”|

-Can I use slang words in the IELTS Writing and Speaking test?
+Can I use idioms and jargon in the IELTS Writing and Speaking test?

 The IELTS Speaking test is supposed to represent a normal conversation between two people.
 So, you should avoid very formal language.
 For example, you don’t usually “furthermore” or “moreover” in every-day conversations.
 However, you probably also don’t want to use overly informal language.
 Some slang is probably too informal: if you tell your examiner “my friend threw me some shade,” he or she may not understand what you mean.

 You can get a high IELTS band score if you show the ability to use idiomatic expressions appropriately, but perhaps stick with common idiomatic expressions that are well-known.
 We’ve provided some helpful lists with our Idioms A-Z: Explained.